 You may withdraw your consent for us to use your personal data at any time by contacting us, and we will delete Your data from our systems.
 However, you acknowledge that this may limit our ability to provide the best possible services to you and some of the data will not be able to be deleted if there is any contradiction with the requirements of legislation, a court order, or a governmental authority.

 How Can You Access Your Data?

-Summary of Your Rights under GDPR
+Summary of Your Rights Under This Policy

-Under the GDPR, you have:
+Under this Policy, you have:

-- the right to request access to, “deletion of” or “correction of”, your personal data held by Us;
+- the right to request access to, “deletion of” or “correction of”, your personal data held by us;

 - the right to complain to a supervisory authority;